vmware-samples/vmware-blockchain-samples/vmbc-ethereum/vmbc-deployment/Troubleshooting.md

-# VMBC Deployment troubleshooting guide
+# VMware Blockchain Deployment troubleshooting guide

 ## FAQ

 ### I am on Apple M1.
-I am having trouble deploying VMBC on Minikube.
+I am having trouble deploying VMware Blockchain on Minikube.

-We do not currently support VMBC on Apple's M1 processor.
+We do not currently support VMware Blockchain on Apple's M1 processor.
 We are working on adding support for this and will update the documentation when it's available.

 ### I am using Amazon EKS for deployment.
 My current Kubernetes version is 1.24.
-I am unable to deploy VMBC with storage class gp2.
+I am unable to deploy VMware Blockchain with storage class gp2.

 If >= 1.23 is used to deploy the EKS cluster then users must follow instructions from here to install the EBS CSI driver: https://docs.aws.amazon.com/eks/latest/userguide/ebs-csi-migration-faq.html to ensure their pods are started correctly.